dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 The only change here is the `--recipe` and the `--name` argument.

-`--recipe` tells the training script to use a sparsification recipe for the YOLOv5-S model.
+`--recipe` tells the training script which recipe to use for the YOLOv5-S model.
-In this case we are using the `yolov5s.pruned.md` recipe which prunes the model as it trains.
+In this case we are using the `yolov5s.pruned.md` recipe which only prunes the model as it trains.
 You can change how aggressive your model is pruned by modifying the `yolov5s.pruned.md` recipe.

+Running inference, we find

+{{< video src="vids/yolov5s-pruned/results_.mp4" width="700px" loop="true" autoplay="true" muted="true">}}

 + Average FPS : 35.50
 + Average inference time (ms) : 31.73

-{{< video src="vids/yolov5s-pruned/results_.mp4" width="700px" loop="true" autoplay="true" muted="true">}}
+The drop in FPS is expected compared to the Sparse Transfer Learning method because this model is only pruned and not quantized.
+But we gain higher `mAP` values.

+What if we can run both pruning and quantization?
+And still score high mAP values?

+Why not? 🤖

 #### 🪚 Pruned + Quantized YOLOv5-S
 Re-training with recipe.